pablohenriqueop/pablohenriqueop/README.md

 Graduated in Internet Systems, i have experience with development of several digital products using Javascript.
 Currently i work with front-end development and master stack HTML, CSS and JavaScript.
 Passionate about JavaScript, i have knowledge in React, React Native and starting to learn NodeJS.

-- I’m currently working at Grupo Boticário with React and its ecosystem
+- I’m currently working at Stone with React, TypeScript and Tailwind

 ### Connect with me: